 3. “I’m sure nothing bad will happen to you.”

 Reassuring someone when they’re facing something that causes them distress is an automatic response.
 Why would you want someone to feel those awful feelings?
 Here’s the thing, though – when it comes to OCD, reassuring your friend, child, or loved one only makes things worse in the long-term.

 When an individual experiencing OCD asks for reassurance, they are really searching for a sense of certainty.
 They want to know that everything will be okay.
 That doesn’t fly in OCD recovery because, to recover, one must sit with feelings of uncertainty and learn that their discomfort will decrease without the help of rituals.
 Offering reassurance ruins that opportunity.

 Instead of offering reassurance, it’s best to help your loved one lean into those uncomfortable feelings.
 Give an ambiguous answer, such as “maybe it will, maybe it won’t,” “that’s a possibility,” or even a straightforward answer like, “I can’t discuss this with you.”
 Doing so ensures that your loved one has nowhere else to turn except straight into the face of their worries and fears.
 The perfect place to be when working towards recovery!

-Instead of inquiring about your safety, or labelling your loved one’s thoughts, try empathizing with them.
+Instead of inquiring about your safety, or labeling your loved one’s thoughts, try empathizing with them.
 Agreeing that the intrusive thought they’ve shared is indeed frightening or challenging can help validate their experience.

 Yes, they’ve tried.
 We don’t know how you were planning to fill in that blank, but trust and believe – they’ve tried.
 While you likely have the best of intentions offering various remedies to help your loved one, it’s important to remember that OCD is a serious, valid mental disorder.
 Unfortunately, OCD cannot be fixed with breathing exercises, teas, or other wellness tricks (drats).